 This is an easy Squash Casserole Recipe using fresh squash, herbal chicken stuffing and Cream of Chicken Soup or Cream of Mushroom Soup, a popular dish since the 1980's.

-This is a way that you can make sure your family enjoys the nutritious benefits of this Summer, yellow vegetable.
+This is a way that you can make sure your family enjoys the nutritious benefits of this yellow vegetable, Squash Casserole Recipe.